Fall 2021 FAQs for Students

 Who will I be negotiating with?

+This is a one-on-one negotiation.
 We will pair you with a student from another law school.
-On March 1st, you will receive your opposing counsel’s contact information along with the relevant pleadings and information from your client.
+On October 1st, you will receive your opposing counsel’s contact information along with the relevant pleadings and information from your client.

 What type of fact pattern will I be negotiating?